Non-Abelian fractional quantum Hall states at filling factor 3/4: Acknowledgments

-We are grateful to Meng Cheng for sharing the unpublished results in Ref.~\cite{Musser2024} and Hong-Hao Tu for helpful discussions.
+We are grateful to Meng Cheng for sharing some results in Ref.~\cite{ChengM2025} before posting it and Hong-Hao Tu for helpful discussions.
 This work was supported by the NNSF of China under grant No. 12174130.